7 morning routines that won’t wear you out

 Dr. Saguil offers these seven tips to start the day off right:

-Getting fluid in your body after sleeping all night makes sense; your body is thirsty.
-Having a cup of coffee, water or tea will help you begin to hydrate and will also prevent irritability and tiredness, which are common symptoms of dehydration.
+- Rehydrate: Getting fluid in your body after sleeping all night makes sense; your body is thirsty.
+Having a cup of water or tea will help you begin to hydrate and will also prevent irritability and tiredness, which are common symptoms of dehydration.

-Whether you use your phone, your favorite song, an alarm, or a radio station to get you awake and going, it’s important to avoid music and sounds which evoke a sleepy lullaby tune and stress-inducing chords.
+- Helpful sounds: Whether you use your phone, your favorite song, an alarm or a radio station to get you awake and going, it’s important to avoid music and sounds which evoke a sleepy lullaby tune and stress-inducing chords.

 “Altering these habitual tendencies will cause a significant shift in your energy levels throughout the day,” says Dr. Saguil.
 “These steps may help you feel less tired and possess a healthier, positive outlook throughout the day.”